610265158/DSFD-tensorflow/README.md

 It‘s a ssd-like object detect framework, but slightly different, combines lots of tricks for face detection, such as dual-shot, dense anchor match, FPN,FEM and so on.

-now it is mainly optimised about face detection, and borrows some codes from other repos
+Now it is mainly optimised about face detection,and borrows some codes from other repos

-ps, the code maybe not that clear, please be patience, and i am still working on it, and forgive me for my poor english :)
+Ps, the code maybe not that clear, please be patience, and i am still working on it, and forgive me for my poor english :)

-the evaluation results are based on vgg with batchsize(2x6),pretrained model can be download from https://pan.baidu.com/s/1cUqnf9BwUVkCy0iT6EczKA ( password ty4d )
+The evaluation results are based on vgg with batchsize(2x6),pretrained model can be download from https://pan.baidu.com/s/1cUqnf9BwUVkCy0iT6EczKA ( password ty4d )

 widerface  val set